 Weighing in at 340 grams for a size medium, it is very lightweight.
 For comparison, the lightest top-of-the-line helmets on the market at the moment, such as the Specialized Ambush, weigh around the same!

-In all, the Smith Venture is a highly protective helmet that will keep you as safe as possible in a crash.
-The intended use is for trail riders or the safety/style-conscious commuter.
+In all, the Smith Venture MIPS is a highly protective helmet that will keep you as safe as possible in a crash.
+The intended use is for trail rider or the safety/style-conscious commuter.

-But it looks good, is super comfortable, and great value for money!
+But otherwise, it looks good, has a comfortable fit, and great value for money!

-If you want to see more helmets, check out these posts!
+If you enjoyed this Smith Venture MIPS review and want to see more helmets, check out these posts!